Zimbabwe's Mugabe faces impeachment after ignoring deadline to quit

-Zimbabwe's ruling party will discuss the impeachment of President Robert Mugabe Monday after the 93-year-old despot ignored a deadline to end his nearly four decades in power following last week's military coup.
+Zimbabwe's ruling party will discuss the impeachment of President Robert Mugabe on Monday after the 93-year-old despot ignored a deadline to end his nearly four decades in power after last week's military coup.

-ZANU-PF chief whip Lovemore Matuke told Reuters the party's members of parliament would meet Monday to start mapping out the president's removal.
-He had already been removed as party leader.
+ZANU-PF chief whip Lovemore Matuke told Reuters that the party's members in Parliament would meet Monday to start mapping out the president's removal.
+He has already been removed as party leader.

-Mugabe stunned Zimbabweans in a rambling late night Sunday television address by avoiding any mention of resignation.
+Mugabe stunned Zimbabweans in a rambling live television address late Sunday night in which he avoided any mention of resigning.

-There was even speculation that he read the wrong speech in his live television address, or skipped over passages about standing down.
+There was even speculation that he read the wrong speech, or skipped over passages about standing down.

-Moments after the speech, war veterans leader Chris Mutsvangwa told Reuters they would lead public protests in the streets of Harare, cranking up the pressure on Zimbabwe's ruler of the last 37 years.
+Moments afterward, war veterans leader Chris Mutsvangwa told Reuters they would lead public protests in the streets of Harare, the capital, to crank up the pressure on Zimbabwe's ruler of the last 37 years.

 ZANU-PF's central committee on Sunday named Emmerson Mnangagwa as its new leader.
-It was Mugabe’s sacking of Mnangagwa as his vice-president — paving the way for his wife Grace to succeed him — that triggered the army to seize control on Wednesday.
+It was Mugabe’s sacking of Mnangagwa as his vice president — paving the way for his wife, Grace, to succeed him — that triggered the army to seize control last Wednesday.

 Related: Mugabe makes post-coup appearance — but where's 'Gucci Grace'?

-The once-formidable Mugabe is now a virtually powerless figure.
-He is largely confined to his private home by the military.
+The once-formidable Mugabe is now a virtually powerless figure, largely confined to his private home by the military.

-On Saturday, hundreds of thousands took to the streets of the capital Harare to celebrate Mugabe's expected downfall and hail a new era for their country.
+On Saturday, hundreds of thousands took to the streets of Harare to celebrate Mugabe's expected downfall and hail a new era for their country.

-The huge crowds in Harare have given a quasi-democratic veneer to the army’s intervention, backing its assertion that it was merely effecting a constitutional transfer of power, rather than a plain coup, which would risk a diplomatic backlash.
+The huge crowds have given a quasi-democratic veneer to the army’s intervention, backing its assertion that it was merely carrying out a constitutional transfer of power, rather than a military coup, which would risk a diplomatic backlash.

 The military appears to favor a voluntary resignation to maintain a veneer of legality in the political transition.
 Mugabe, in turn, is likely using whatever leverage he has left to try to preserve his legacy or even protect himself and his family from possible prosecution.